-If you can buy a phone that's almost as fast and takes photos that are almost as good as the very best handsets for half the price, why wouldn't you?
-Even Apple has a mid-range handset now, as the economics of the smartphone market continue to shift and evolve.
+If you can buy a phone that's almost as fast and takes photos that are almost as good as the very best smartphones for half the price, why wouldn't you?
+Even Apple has a mid-range handset now in the form of the iPhone SE 2020.

 OnePlus Nord review: design and screen